fintanphone/simpleweb/README.md

 * Open the project configuration menu (`idf.py menuconfig`) to configure Wi-Fi or Ethernet.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.

+Notes in addition to below:
+       URI \stations with GET handler has been added.

+Defined using code starting with : static const httpd_uri_t stations = {

+When user opens 192.168.x.xxx/stations

+The following GET handler will be invoked:
+      static esp_err_t stations_get_handler(httpd_req_t *req)

 * In order to test the HTTPD server persistent sockets demo :
     1. compile and burn the firmware `idf.py -p PORT flash`
     2. run `idf.py -p PORT monitor` and note down the IP assigned to your ESP module.
 The default port is 80